Tuna fish sandwich

-A tuna fish sandwich, known outside the United States as a tuna salad sandwich or a tuna sandwich, is a sandwich made from canned tuna—usually made into a tuna salad by adding mayonnaise, and sometimes other ingredients such as celery or onion—as well as other common fruits and vegetables used to flavour sandwiches.
+A tuna fish sandwich, also known as a tuna salad sandwich or a tuna sandwich, is a sandwich made from canned tuna—usually made into a tuna salad by adding mayonnaise, and sometimes other ingredients such as celery or onion—as well as other common vegetables used to flavour sandwiches.
 It is commonly served on sliced bread.

 Variations include the tuna boat (served on a bun or roll) and the tuna melt (served with melted cheese).

 In the United States, 52 percent of canned tuna is used for sandwiches.
 The tuna sandwich has been called "the mainstay of almost everyone's American childhood."

 History

 The dish's popularity started to climb in the early twentieth century, but tuna sandwiches were already being served in nineteenth-century homes.
 In 1893, Dell Montjoy Bradley, a New York socialite, wrote a gourmet cookbook called Beverages and Sandwiches for Your Husband's Friends.
 She included a recipe for a sandwich made out of imported tuna that she described using the Italian word "tonno."

 The sandwich is "emblematic of America’s working-class spirit" and its status "rests on three post–Industrial Revolution convenience foods: canned tuna, presliced wheat bread, and mayonnaise," according to James Beard Foundation Award winner Mari Uyehara.
 Canning of tuna began in the United States around 1904, and it was increasingly popular as a lower-cost alternative to canned salmon by the 1920s.
 German immigrant Richard Hellmann began mass-producing mayonnaise, the other major ingredient of tuna salad, in New York City around 1905, for use by commercial food service businesses.
 By 1912, he was selling wide-mouthed glass jars of mayonnaise to retail customers, under the brand name Hellmann's.
 Commercial sliced bread was introduced in the United States in 1928, was sold nationally by 1930 and accounted for the majority of U.S. bread sales by 1933.

 Reuben Swinburne Clymer was the grand master of Fraternitas Rosae Crucis, an American Rosicrucian organization from 1922 to 1966.
 He was an advocate of a pescatarian or fish/vegetarian diet.
 In 1917, he co-authored The Rose Cross Aid Cook Book with Clara Witt.
 The book included a recipe for seafood sandwiches, including variations for canned salmon, canned shrimp and canned tuna.
 The seafood was removed from the can, placed on slices of buttered bread spread with a teaspoon of mayonnaise, and a lettuce leaf was added.
 An institutional cookbook published in 1924 included a recipe for making a batch of 50 tuna sandwiches.
 The recipe included canned tuna, chopped celery and boiled dressing, an alternative to mayonnaise.
 The tuna salad was served between slices of buttered bread.